Curriculum-Guided Layer Scaling for Language Model Pretraining: Method

 Humans do not learn language by memorizing the full dictionary on day one.
 Instead, we begin with simple patterns: repetitive sounds, basic grammar, and simple visual inputs, and gradually expand to handle more abstract concepts, longer sentences, and complex reasoning as our cognitive capacities mature.
 This progression in data complexity is tightly coupled with the brain’s developmental growth: as new neural structures form, they scaffold increasingly sophisticated representations of the world \citep{Kolk2022DevelopmentCortex}.
 We study whether this notion of growing neural and data complexity in tandem can improve the compute efficiency of language model pretraining.

-Previous work has explored increasing either neural or data complexity alone during language model pretraining, through curriculum learning and various approaches for expanding neural nets; we review these approaches in the \hyperref[section:related_work]{Related Work} above.
+Previous work has explored increasing either neural or data complexity alone during language model pretraining, through curriculum learning and various approaches for expanding neural nets; we review these approaches in \Cref{section:related_work} above.
 Inspired by the structured development of the human brain, we develop and study a pretraining paradigm that synchronizes a data curriculum with the gradual addition of randomly initialized layers to the language model.
 We next describe these two components in our framework---curriculum and layer expansion---in turn.

 \paragraph{Curriculum Learning.} To construct a pretraining curriculum, we organize documents into progressively harder splits, beginning with simpler and more structured samples before introducing more complex, diverse, and noisier data.
 Let \( \mathcal{D}_i \) represent the dataset used at stage \( i \), where \( |\mathcal{D}_i| \) is the number of tokens.
 We first segment our pretraining dataset into easy, medium, and hard components $\mathcal{D}_{\text{Easy}}, \mathcal{D}_{\text{Medium}}$ and $\mathcal{D}_{\text{Hard}}$.
 Then, the data distribution for stage \( i \) can be expressed as a mixture of the easy, medium, and hard components with mixture weights $(p_i, q_i, r_i), p_i + q_i + r_i = 1$: